Prague Travel Guide: Weekend Itinerary & Top Things to Do

 Recommended Stays

-Day 1Exploring Old Town
+Day 1Sightseeing in Old Town

 Expand Your Trip: Nearby Destinations